Annegret Kramp-Karrenbauer: Popularity

 During Kramp-Karrenbauer's tenure as Minister-President of Saarland, she had consistently high approval ratings in the low to mid-70's among her constituents.
 She was the most popular politician in Saarland according to Infratest dimap from November 2010 until her departure as Minister-President.
 Kramp-Karrenbauer was considered one of the most popular state government leaders nationwide.

 When entering federal politics, Kramp-Karrenbauer had a positive net approval rating from her election as CDU General Secretary in February 2018 until March 2019, just shortly after having been elected as Leader of the Christian Democratic Union.
 Her nationwide popularity peaked in January 2019, when she had a net approval of +17% and was seen as second-most popular politician overall.
 There was then a sharp decline in her popularity following gaffes and electoral defeats for the Christian Democrats in several elections.
 As of February 2020, she is one of the least popular German politicians.

+Life after politics

+From 2024 to 2025, Kramp-Karrenbauer chaired an independent expert commission convened by the Global Perspectives Initiative to develop recommendations for Germany's development policy.

+Since 2026, Kramp-Karrenbauer has been serving as chair of the Konrad Adenauer Foundation.